cuttonsea/Flipper-Runner-Game/README.md

 You are the **Flipper**.
 **Flipper** wins if the **Runner** is isolated.

-It is know that **Flipper** must win this game if the game lasts sufficiently long.
+It is known that **Flipper** must win this game if the game lasts sufficiently long.
 The Goal is to win **ASAP**.